 - Brasov — Oana Pavăl event, Casa Junilor event, Reduta Cultural Center

 - Iași — Universal Ia Day on the bike

 - Sibiu — Sadu village, Astra Museum (city center), Greweln Inn (Mediaș)

 - Suceava — https://www.facebook.com/events/406181263231261/

 Bucharest loves the Romanian Ia

 As far Bucharest is concerned, there are several events, but I would like to start by letting you know that there are certain hotels, restaurants and clubs that offer special treatments.

 On June 24, ladies wearing the Romanian traditional blouse visiting The President club (Tei Park) will enjoy a fresh lemonade on the house.
 Few hotels situated in historical buildings in Bucharest together with Iiana, a local brand producing Romanian traditional clothing, decided to join forces and promote the Romanian blouse and present it to their guests in a novel way.
 The ladies working at the reception desk at Hotel Cismigiu, Le Boutique Hotel Moxa and Grand Hotel Continental will welcome their guests wearing the traditional Romanian Blouse.
 The blouses are hand-sewn with traditional patterns and symbols from different parts of the country.

 June 23, Summer Solstice celebration

-    One of my favorite boutiques in downtown Bucharest is deDor, the place where I

-    can always find vintage original handmade folk costumes, but also exquisite

-    Romanian souvenirs.
-The reason I mention deDor is because they not only sale

-    beautiful things, but because each year they keep the Romanian traditions alive

-    by organizing various events.
-And this is the case with June 23, when we

-    celebrate Sânziene, the summer solstice!
+One of my favourite boutiques in downtown Bucharest is deDor, the place where I can always find vintage original handmade folk costumes, but also exquisite Romanian souvenirs.
+The reason I mention deDor is that they not only sale beautiful things but because each year they keep the Romanian traditions alive by organizing various events.
+And this is the case with June 23, when we celebrate Sânziene, the summer solstice!